mlcommons/automotive_results_visualization_template/README.md

 # MLPerf Inference Visualization Template

-If you have a [run](https://raw.githubusercontent.com/GATEOverflow/inference_results_v4.1/main/run.sh) script, just run that in the root of your MLPerf inference_results repository.
+If you have a [run]()TBD script, just run that in the root of your MLPerf automotive_results repository.

 ```
-INFERENCE_RESULTS_REPO_OWNER=${{ github.repository_owner }} bash run.sh
+AUTOMOTIVE_RESULTS_REPO_OWNER=${{ github.repository_owner }} bash run.sh
 ```

-This will copy the template code including CSS/HTML overrides and the JS files from this template repository to the docs site of the inference results repository.
+This will copy the template code including CSS/HTML overrides and the JS files from this template repository to the docs site of the automotive results repository.

 Here’s a more refined version of your documentation.
 It improves the structure and clarity, making it easier for someone to follow, understand, and maintain the project.